ibm-cloud-docs/containers/cs_kube_strategy.md

 **What to put in a container**: As you think about your application's components, consider whether they have significantly different resource requirements for things like CPU and memory.
 Could some components run at a best effort, where going down for a little while to divert resources to other areas is acceptable?
 Is another component customer-facing, so it's critical for it to stay up?
 Split them up into separate containers.
 You can always deploy them to the same pod so that they run together in sync.

 **What to put in a pod**: The containers for your app don't always have to be in the same pod.
 In fact, if you have a component that is stateful and difficult to scale, such as a database service, put it in a different pod that you can schedule on a worker node with more resources to handle the workload.
-If your containers work can work correctly if they run on different worker nodes, then use multiple pods.
+If your containers can run correctly if they run on different worker nodes, then use multiple pods.
 If they need to be on the same machine and scale together, group the containers into the same pod.

 ### So if I can just use a pod, why do I need all these different types of objects?
 {: #deploy_objects}